vkoves/vkoves.github.io/_posts/2026-07-15-ev-road-tripping.md

 For this road trip, I was driving a 2023 Hyundai Ioniq 5 SEL AWD, with a 77.4 kWh battery.

 <img src="/post-assets/ev-roadtrip/ioniq5-main.webp" loading="lazy"
-    alt="A matte grey 2023 Hyundai Ioniq 5 parked at a charging station">
+    alt="A matte grey 2023 Hyundai Ioniq 5 at an Ionna charging station on a sunny day">

 The Ioniq 5 is a very capable but budget-friendly EV - here's some quick facts: